Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/data.md

 7. Motivic classes of varieties and stacks with applications to Higgs bundles, <a href="https://www.mathematics.pitt.edu/content/motivic-classes-varieties-and-stacks-applications-higgs-bundles" target="_blank">Algebraic Groups and the Geometric Langlands Program Seminar</a>, Pittsburgh, PA, September 24th, 2024.

 8. Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles and bundles with connections, <a href="https://math.vcu.edu/rgm/" target="_blank">Richmond Geometry Meeting</a>, Richmond, VA, August 12-14th, 2024.
-Poster Session. <a href="/files/Poster_RGM.pdf" target="_blank">Poster</a>.
+Poster Session.

 9. Moduli of Vector Bundles, Online Seminar by students, July-November, 2020.